Nicole Woods set to travel to Belgium with USA Field Hockey U19 Team

-"We are thrilled to have the opportunity to bring a world class head field hockey coach to our nationally-ranked program," said Jurich.
+"We are thrilled to have the opportunity to bring a world class head field hockey coach to our nationally-ranked program," said Jurich upon her hiring.
 "Justine is an elite competitor and a great player's coach.
 She and her outstanding staff will lead us to the next level."

-Sowry returns to where her coaching career started when she was an assistant under head coach Pam Bustin from 1998 through 2002.
+Sowry returned to where her collegiate coaching career started when she was an assistant under head coach Pam Bustin from 1998 through 2002.

 "With world-class facilities and a commitment to athletic excellence, the tools are available to make Louisville one of the nation's elite," said Sowry.
 "I look forward to working with the student athletes and together building a championship program."

-Sowry joins Louisville after four seasons as the head coach at UMass.
+Sowry joined Louisville after four seasons as the head coach at UMass.
 During her time there, she compiled a 58-31 overall record, including a mark of 22-4 in Atlantic 10 play.
 Under her guidance, the Minutewomen earned powerhouse status in the Atlantic 10 and on the national level, claiming three A-10 championships and NCAA appearances (2007, 2008 and 2010).

 Prior to her time at UMass, Sowry served as a USA High Performance Coach with the U.S. Field Hockey Association (USFHA) from 2003-07.
 During her stint there, she was the director of all goalkeeping programs, and the camp director of the FDIC, High School Open Camp and the Junior National Camp.
 Sowry coached Amy Tran, who was named the Goalkeeper of the Tournament at the 2006 World Cup in Madrid, Spain in addition to being named to the FIH World Team of the Year.

 While Sowry was an assistant coach with the U.S. National team in 2006, the team placed sixth in the world at the games in Madrid.
 She also assisted with the 2005 Junior National Team which placed seventh in the Junior World Cup in Santiago, Chile.
 With the USFHA, Sowry wrote the curriculum for the Futures Team goalkeepers.
 In 2014, she served as the Regional Coaching Coordinator for the Midwest in the High Performance program.

-Prior to joining the USFHA, Sowry spent a year an assistant coach for the Stanford University field hockey program (2003).
+Before joining the USFHA, Sowry spent a year as an assistant coach for the Stanford University field hockey program (2003).